Logo

 The short answer is Yes.

-Your license is not merely a piece of paper but also sets the basis for how you will be taxed.
+Your license is not merely a piece of paper but also sets the basis for taxing you.
 More importantly, some cities and states actually require you to have a license if you want to shoot in certain locations or specific types of events.

-So, if you’re wondering, do I need a business license for freelance photography, you should start with your application process today.
+So, if you’re wondering if I need a business license for freelance photography, you should start with your application process today.
 Here are some common reasons photographers need to have licenses:

 • Compliance: Having a license means you’re complying with the local and federal laws.
 For instance, you might need a license to file sales taxes.
 In that case, not having a license will put you at a disadvantage.
 Likewise, a license tells your clients you’re running a legal business and increases your credibility.